Journalists are transcribing machines.

 It’s important to note that the majority of journalists still like to manually transcribe their original audio files.
 Because, they believe that, machines haven’t yet beaten human brains.

 Of course, that doesn’t mean you’ll do everything with your voice, a pen, and a sheet of paper.

 You’ve to use other transcriptionist tools to help speed your work without compromising your energy and health.
 With a foot pedal, for example, you don’t need to use your fingers 24/7.

 The transcriptionist tools help you stay focused on typing; your feet control audio playback.

 In fact, “foot pedal is often used in medical transcription because it enables you to control dictation playback with your toes,” Dummies’ Anne Martinez says.
 “You can play, rewind, and fast forward by tapping different sections of the pedal with the front of your foot.”

-Another alternative to foot pedal is Correction transcriptionist tools.
-The examples of it are Autocorrect on Microsoft Word or QuickCorrect in Word Perfect.
+Another alternative to the foot pedal is Correction transcriptionist tools.
+Examples of it are Autocorrect on Microsoft Word or QuickCorrect in Word Perfect.

 These are also transcriptionist tools that increase your manual transcribing accuracy and speed.
 Talking about speed…In the digital journalism industry, we all know the value of reporting news on time.